schlunma/dotfiles-and-scripts/README.md

-# scripts-and-configs
+# dotfiles-and-scripts
-This repository contains useful scripts and configuration files.
+This repository contains useful dotfiles and scripts.